Dream Weavers

 • CG – Charlotte Gyllenhammar

-• MCEKOR – Mårten Claesson, Eero Koivisto and Ola Rune
+• MCEKOR – Mårten Claesson, Eero Koivisto, and Ola Rune

 • EB – Ernst Billgren